sleepydragoon/ENC4265/manual.md

 In the New canvas menu, procreate offers a variety of default canvas templates to choose from depending on your needs.
 Below is an image of the default canvases available.

 ### Edit a Template
-Procreate offers the ability to edit existing templates
+Procreate offers the ability to edit existing templates:

 1. Swipe left on an existing template to reveal the options menu.
 2. Tap 'Edit' to view the Custom Canvas options.